nitrado/NitrAPI/documentation/docs/oauth.md

 ## Access tokens

+Each access token expires after 30 days.
-We do not expire access tokens.
-The access token will be invalid if a user explicitly rejects your application from the Nitrado website.
+The access token will be also invalid if the user explicitly rejects your application from the Nitrado website.
 You can pass the access token as GET/POST parameter or in the header as 'Authorization: Bearer XXXXXXXXXXXX'.

 ## Scopes